linode/docs/docs/guides/applications/big-data/getting-started-with-rasa/index.md

 author:
   name: Linode Community
   email: docs@linode.com
-description: "Rasa is an open-source machine-learning framework for automating text and voice conversations.
-With its story-based and contextual approach, Rasa can provide an effective service chatbot, voice assistant, and more.
+description: "Rasa is an open source machine learning framework for automating text and voice conversations.
 Learn all about Rasa and how to start using it in this tutorial."
 keywords: ['rasa chatbot tutorial','rasa ai demo','rasa open source']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2023-01-16